- SUSTAINABLE AGRICULTURE

 Burkina Faso is one of the world’s poorest countries.
 Its population is expected to double in the next 25 years.
 The country faces many challenges as a result.
 Managing its natural resources is one of these.
 It must also provide public services and expand water and energy supplies for its growing population.

 Biodiversity and natural resources are crucial to the country’s development.
 At present, however, only around half the population has access to clean drinking water.
 Economic development is largely dependent on agriculture, but the sector is in need of modernisation.
 Half the population lives below the poverty line.
 The country’s security situation is also problematic.
 Some two million people have been displaced internally due to terrorist attacks.

-In Burkina Faso, GIZ mainly operates on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), although it also works for the Federal Foreign Office (AA) and other international clients.
-GIZ has maintained an office in the capital Ouagadougou since 1987.
-At present, GIZ has 15 seconded staff, 14 development workers and 218 national experts working in this country.
+In Burkina Faso, GIZ works mainly on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).
+It also works for the German Federal Foreign Office and a number of international commissioning parties.
+The core areas of cooperation are:

 To protect the natural resources on which people’s livelihoods depend, GIZ is working to establish a regulated basis for water resource management.
 It is also promoting the conservation of the environment and biological diversity.
 Several projects address drinking water supply and wastewater disposal.
 GIZ is working on the ground on nature conservation measures in the W-Arly-Pendjari region (WAP region) and in connection with biosecurity.